Home | Calendar | Safeguarding | News | Documents | Find a Church

 Louise Kenyon (Secretary)

 Louise was appointed Secretary to the BGCF in 2020 and is likely to be your first point of contact if you are considering applying to the Fund.
-With a background in operations and project management she has wide experience in delivering change in the community, particularly at parish level.
-Louise says “Do get in touch via the website to discuss your project, I love to hear about innovative ways our church families are able to serve our communities”.
+With a background in operations and project management, she has wide experience in delivering change in the community, particularly at the parish level.
+Louise says, “Do get in touch via the website to discuss your project, I love to hear about innovative ways our church families are able to serve our communities”.

 The Revd Claire Isherwood

-Claire serves in the Diocese of Guildford as Assistant Archdeacon, previously she was the Associate Minister of St Paul’s, Camberley, and was appointed trustee in 2020.
-Claire says “It has been a real pleasure to be part of something that helps enable local churches in the diocese to engage with their communities in such inspiring ways.
-I am particularly encouraged by the prayerful approach to decision making that trustees adopt when considering applications for grants.
+Claire belongs to St Barbara’s Community Church Deepcut, where she has permission to officiate, and was appointed as a clergy representative trustee in 2020.
+Claire says, “It has been a real pleasure to be part of something that helps enable local churches in the diocese to engage with their communities in such inspiring ways.
+I am particularly encouraged by the prayerful approach to decision-making that trustees adopt when considering applications for grants.
 I also love hearing back from projects about the difference our grant has made to their work in the communities where they are rooted”.

 Jane Cacouris